dlab-arp/Gait_Reasoning/README.md

 # Gait-Reasoner: Autonomous Clinical Gait Workstation
 Gait-Reasoner is an end-to-end, explainable AI pipeline that transforms standard 2D video into structured clinical biomechanical assessments.
-Built for pediatric Cerebral Palsy triage, it leverages the NVIDIA Cosmos-Reason2-8B Vision-Language Model to autonomously calculate the Observational Gait Scale (OGS) without the need for expensive, multi-camera infrared gait labs.
+Built for pediatric Cerebral Palsy triage, it leverages the NVIDIA Cosmos-Reason2-8B Vision-Language Model to autonomously calculate the **Observational Gait Scale (OGS)** without the need for expensive, multi-camera infrared gait labs.

+**The Clinical Problem**